-While they are not specifically referred to as rainbow fish, white scaled Goldfish may appear iridescent under certain lights.
+Rainbow goldfish is a name given to white-scaled goldfish that may appear iridescent under certain lights.
 The whiter the color and the larger the scales, the more colors will be reflected.

-If you are looking for a rainbow fish for your tank or pond, consider either one of these fish.
+If you are looking for a rainbow goldfish for your tank or pond, consider either one of these fish.

-The Shubunkin is very similar to the Comet, but have a calico pattern rather than a solid color.
+The shubunkin goldfish is very similar to the comet goldfish but has a calico pattern rather than a solid color.

-Koi refers to ornamental breeds of the Common Carp.
+The name koi goldfish refers to ornamental breeds of the common carp.

-This species have white or silver scales, with red or orange spots and black markings.
-The patterns resemble those of a common Kohaku Koi.
+Koi goldfish have white or silver scales, with red or orange spots and black markings.

-Larger Shubunkins and the Sarasa variety of Comets can closely resemble Koi.
-These varieties serve as good Koi substitutes for ponds on a budget.
+Larger shubunkins and the Sarasa variety of comet goldfish can closely resemble koi.
+These varieties of goldfish serve as good koi substitutes for ponds on a budget.

 Most calico fish have a blue or lavender base color.

-Telescopes and Orandas can be bred for blue coloration.
+Telescope goldfish and orandas can be bred for blue coloration.
 The value of the fish increases with the depth of the blue color.